 Fusion Splicer: An instrument that splices fibers by fusing or welding them, typically by electrical arc.

-Hardware: Terminations and Splices require hardware for protection and management: patch panels, splice closures, etc.
+Hardware: Terminations and Splices require hardware for protection and management: patch panels, splice closures (shown below), etc.

-Terms you use when you want to specity fibers or make measurements of fiber optic components or cable plants:
+Terms you use when you want to specify fibers or make measurements of fiber optic components or cable plants:

 Attenuation: The reduction in optical power as it passes along a fiber, usually expressed in decibels (dB).
 For fibers, we talk about attenuation coefficient or attenuation per unit length, in dB/km.
 See optical loss